DoctorMcKay/sentry-bot-documentation/src/privacy.md

   server (but not messages)
 - The list of Discord [features](https://discord.com/developers/docs/resources/guild#guild-object-guild-features) that are enabled on your server
+- The ID of the user who added Sentry to the server

 ## Data About Server Members